angular/angular/aio/content/guide/zone.md

 <code-example header="src/app/app.component.ts" path="displaying-data/src/app/app.component.1.ts"></code-example>

-In addition, you can bind DOM events to a method of an Angular component.
+You can also bind DOM events to a method of an Angular component.
 In such methods, you can also update a property of the Angular component, which updates the corresponding data displayed in the template.

 <code-example header="src/app/click-me.component.ts" path="user-input/src/app/click-me.component.ts" region="click-me-component"></code-example>

-In both of the above examples, the component's code updates only the property of the component.
+In both of the preceding examples, the component's code updates only the property of the component.
-However, the HTML is also updated automatically.
+The HTML is also updated automatically.
 This guide describes how and when Angular renders the HTML based on the data from the Angular component.

 ### Detecting changes with plain JavaScript